axadam/Numerical/README.md

 ### Root finding

 Functions to find the root of a function of interest.
 These come in two main types: methods where you know the derivative of your function and methods where you do not.
-This initial release only includes Halley's method for functions where you can cheaply get both the first and second derivatives.
+This initial release only includes Halley's method, which is good functions where you can cheaply get both the first and second derivatives.

 ### Series